Healthcare is one of the fastest-growing industries in the Dallas Fort-Worth area and across the USA.

 Demand for healthcare professionals will only increase in the near future, making a healthcare career desirable from a job security and career advancement perspective.
 Many healthcare employers are struggling to find enough workers.

-If you are looking to make a career change to find more job security, entering the healthcare industry should be at the top of your list.
+If you are looking to make a rewarding career change with increased job security, entering the healthcare industry should be at the top of your list.

-As you can see, the healthcare industry is not solely made up of people who have worked for expensive degrees to be doctors and nurses.
-There is a great deal of demand for allied health workers who are essential to the provision of good services in the health industry.
+The healthcare industry is not solely made up of people who have worked for expensive degrees to be doctors and nurses.
+There is a great deal of demand for Allied Health professionals who are essential to the provision of good services in the health industry.

-There are plenty of administrative positions that do not require you to be in the actual exam room.
+There are plenty of administrative healthcare positions that do not require you to be in the actual exam room.
 Certifications in these administrative types of positions are just as important as those with more patient care interaction.

 An NHA certification offers amazing job prospects for such people for two reasons: their certification is highly reputable, and the industry they certify is undergoing serious growth.

-- Clinical medical assistant
+- Clinical Medical Assistant

 - Job specifications vary from office to office, but some of the responsibilities of a clinical medical assistant can be to record vital signs, take medical histories, prepare patients and rooms for an exam, assist with exams, or explain treatment and procedures to patients.

-- Phlebotomy technician
+- Phlebotomy Technician

 - Phlebotomists take samples of blood from patients.
 They must be able to prepare the equipment they need, prepare the patient for the blood draw, collect the blood samples and label and ship them correctly for testing, as well as properly dispose of equipment.

-- Electrocardiogram (EKG) technician
+- Electrocardiogram (EKG) Technician